 In February, we opened Hideout at the HUBS, offering students a relaxed and inviting space to unwind, study, and socialise, as well as facilities to charge your phones, tablets and laptops.
 There is also free tea, coffee, and hot water, along with microwaves to heat your own food.

 SHU services and resources

 Last year the University launched the House Hunting Grant, giving international students travelling to the UK with dependents the opportunity to access a one-off payment to help support them in finding suitable housing.
-The House Hunting Grant has just reopened applications, and successful applicants will recieve a one-off payment of £400.
-Applications are open now, and you can find application guidance on the HHG web page.
+Successful applicants will recieve a one-off payment of £400.
+Applications are now closed for 2023/24.

 SHU Accommodation offers a range of housing to suit all budgets.
 Whilst you might be bombarded with adverts for top-of-the-range budget busting pads, it’s important to know that whilst appealing, they’re not always affordable or even the best fit for everyone, and there are always plenty of options available.